keyboard_arrow_up

 Reversing End

-The end of multi-pass heat exchangers where the tube side fluid reverses its flow.
-This usually contains only small vent and drain connections.
+The end of multi-pass heat exchangers where the tube-side fluid changes direction.
+It typically has small vent and drain connections.

 Shell

-The container where the tube bundle is placed and is the conduit for one of the fluids in heat exchangers.
+The outer casing of the heat exchanger that holds the tube bundle and serves as the conduit for one of the fluids.

 Shell Assembly

-The assembly into which the tube bundle is placed.
-It also houses the shell side connections.
+The housing into which the tube bundle is placed, also containing the shell-side connections.

 Shell Head

-A formed plate that is welded to the shell (or bonnet) pipe.
-It comes in many styles and shapes, including flanged and dished, elliptical, ellipsoidal and hemispherical.
+A formed plate welded to the shell or bonnet pipe, available in various shapes, including flanged, dished, elliptical, and hemispherical.

 Shell Side

-The part of heat exchangers where the fluid circulates around the tubes.
+The section of a heat exchanger where fluid flows around the tubes.

 Spacer